laras126/uipic-fall15/info.md

 ## Grading

-Grading is simply based on attendence and completion.
-Code quality certainly plays a role, but everyone learns at their own pace and the most important part is your participation.
+Grading is essentially pass/fail, though you will get a letter grade.
+This is simply based on attendence and completion - code quality certainly plays a role, but everyone learns at their own pace and the most important part is your participation.

 For full credit, you must:

 * Miss no more than 1 class
 * Complete all Assignments by the end of the course
-* Have gone to a meetup
-* Participated in Click-hole presentations and Code Reviews
+* Participated in link sharing and discussions
 * Completed your final project as described above

+Blah, blah, blah, just put some work in!

 ## Materials